Session 12: The role of 4th and 5th generation heat networks in meeting net zero goals

 With over 20 years’ experience, Colin Hall has advised on some of the biggest and most innovative Decentralised Energy schemes including District Heating, EV Charging, and local electricity.
 He has introduced some of the Contract provisions which are now regarded as industry standards.
 Colin acts for all participants in the Decentralised Energy sector with particular emphasis on developers and ultimate asset holders.

-The webinar is now available on demand at the link below.
+The webinar is now available on demand by completing the form below.